NovelToon NovelToon

 "Meet the Harbinger," Riven said with a flourish.
 "A servant of the pattern.
 You see, the threads demand sacrifice.
 Without it, they unravel.
 Chaos reigns.
 Surely, you wouldn't want that?"

 The Harbinger lunged, its movements fluid and alien.
+The air crackled with electricity as it moved, leaving a scent like burning metal.
 Mike barely had time to shove Leo out of the way before it struck, its claws raking deep grooves into the floor where they had stood.

 "Run!"
 Leo shouted, grabbing Mike's arm and pulling him toward the back of the house.
 They stumbled through darkened rooms, the Harbinger's guttural growls echoing behind them.